Contact Us

 Beyond the strength of the key itself, entanglement-based key generation is also secure in implementation as the key will never be revealed anywhere on the network.
 This shared quantum secret key can be used in many ways by classical networks.
 In this example, Alice and Bob use their shared secret key with a symmetric encryption algorithm, such as AES256, to encrypt and decrypt messages and thus secure their communication.
 In the graphic below, Alice and Bob are connected via classical and entanglement-based channels.

-A quantum key is generated using the entanglement-based channel, with help from the classical channel.
+A quantum key is generated using the quantum channel, with help from the classical channel.
 The quantum key is then used by the classical channel to help secure Alice and Bob's classical communications.
 BBM92 is the canonical entanglement-based key generation protocol, along with E91.

 There are six main steps of BBM92: